kevinmonkey0125/kevinmonkey0125.github.io/aboutme.md

 title: About me
 subtitle: Why you'd want to go on a date with me
 ---
+I am a Failure Analysis Engineer working on AI server production lines, focusing on FPY, OTD, and manufacturing analytics.

+I am interested in data engineering, machine learning, and RAG-based repair recommendation systems.

-My name is Inigo Montoya.
+#My name is Inigo Montoya.
 I have the following qualities:

-- I rock a great mustache
+#- I rock a great mustache
-- I'm extremely loyal to my family
+#- I'm extremely loyal to my family

 What else do you need?